core-wg/comi/draft-ietf-core-comi.md

 ### POST {#post-operation}

-The CoAP POST operation is used in CoMI for creation of data node resources and the invocation of "ACTION" and "RPC" resources.
+The CoAP POST operation is used in CoMI for the creation of data node resources and the invocation of "ACTION" and "RPC" resources.
 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.

 A request to create a data node instance is sent with a CoAP POST message.
 The URI specifies the data node resource of the instance to be created.
-In the case of a list instance, keys MUST be present in the paylaod.
+In the case of a list instance, keys MUST be present in the payload.

 ~~~~
 FORMAT: